 From combining polysemous forms, we now have forms which are in two cognate sets.
-Apart from this artefact of how we handle the data, cognate sets which do not represent disjoint, consecutive groups of segments also occur when morpheme boundaries have been eroded or when a language has non-concatenative morphemes, which is the case that gives the name to our script reporting these.
+Apart from this artefact of how we handle the data, cognate sets which do not represent disjoint, consecutive groups of segments also occur when morpheme boundaries have been eroded or when a language has non-concatenative morphemes.
+There is a script that reports such cases.

 ''' $ python -m lexedata.report.nonconcatenative_morphemes > overlapping_cogsets [...]
 WARNING:lexedata:In form ntomba_skin, segments are associated with multiple cognate sets.
-INFO:lexedata:In form ntomba_skin, segments 1:6 (l o p o h o) are in both cognate sets \rightarrow bark_22 and skin_27.
+INFO:lexedata:In form ntomba_skin, segments 1:6 (l o p o h o) are in both cognate sets. \rightarrow bark_22 and skin_27.
 WARNING:lexedata:In form ngombe_big, segments are associated with multiple cognate sets.
 INFO:lexedata:In form ngombe_big, segments 1:4 (n n) are in both cognate sets big_1 \rightarrow and many 12.
 WARNING:lexedata:In form bushoong_go_to, segments are associated with multiple cognate. ⇔sets.
 INFO:lexedata:In form bushoong_go_to, segments 1:4 (y n) are in both cognate sets go \rightarrow to_1 and walk_1.
 WARNING:lexedata:In form lega_go_to, segments are associated with multiple cognate sets.
 INFO:lexedata:In form lega_go_to, segments 1:4 ( n d a) are in both cognate sets go_to_2 \rightarrow and walk_1.
 WARNING:lexedata:In form kikuyu_new, segments are associated with multiple cognate sets.
 INFO:lexedata:In form kikuyu_new, segments 1:3 (e r ũ) are in both cognate sets new_3 \rightarrow and white_2. $ cat overlapping_cogsets # doctest: +NORMALIZE_WHITESPACE Cluster of overlapping cognate sets: bark_22 skin 27 '''